bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ### Fields as an object
-Also fields can be a an object providing similar control over the fields as the _array or objects_ above does.
+Also, fields can be a an object providing similar control over the fields as the _array of objects_ above does.
 Only columns listed in the fields object will be shown.
-The order of the fields will typically be in the order they were defined in the object, although order is _not guaranteed_:
+The order of the fields will typically be in the order they were defined in the object, although **order is not guaranteed**:

 **Example: Using object fields definition**
 ```html